Mbaoma/my-articles/flask-on-nginx.md

 # Hosting Flask Apps on Nginx

-Hi there, today we will be looking at how to host a Flask app on Nginx (a webserver) and an Ubuntu Virtual Machine.
+Hi there, in this article, we would be looking at how to host a Flask app on Nginx (a webserver) on an Ubuntu Virtual Machine.

-[A webserver](https://en.wikipedia.org/wiki/Web_server) is a computer that has web server software installed (Apache, Nginx, Microsoft IIS) and serves webpages to fulfill client's requests over the internet.
+[A webserver](https://en.wikipedia.org/wiki/Web_server) is a computer that has web server software installed (Apache, Nginx, Microsoft IIS) and serves resources, which could be webpages or multimedia files, over the web, to fulfill client's requests over the internet.

 [Nginx](https://nginx.org/en/docs/beginners_guide.html) is a webserver that can be used as reverse proxy, load balancer, mail proxy and HTTP Cache.
 It is widely used due to it's ability to scale webites better.

-The first thing, we do is to [provision](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) an Ubuntu Virtual Machine (I use Microsoft Azure) and then login to it via SSH.
+The first thing, we do is to provision an [Ubuntu Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) (I use Microsoft Azure) and then login to it via SSH.

-*(We assume we have a Flask application already built and on Github)*
+To follow along with this article, you are expected to have a flast application already built and in a git repository.
+If you don't, you could use [this](https://github.com/Mbaoma/landing-page)

 We then run the following command to update our repositories:
 ```